 If you want more information on how to fight back with your creditors, download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!

 Are you a visual learner rather than a reader?
 Do you enjoy watching YouTube to learn new things?
 Then check out my 3-part video series on how creditors use lawsuits in New Jersey to collect debts.
 Just click here for more information on how to get the links!

 Need Help Making a Deal?

-If you live in New Jersey, owe at least $8,000 to a creditor, know you need help, and are ready to take action, then call me right away at 856-432-4113 or contact me through this site to schedule an appointment.
+If you live in New Jersey, owe at least $10,000 to a creditor, know you need help, and are ready to take action, then just click this link to schedule a call with me to discuss your case.
 You don't want to wait until they have seized some of your assets and make matters worse!